- What We Do

 You’re out of time.

-Earlier this year, Google warned that they would soon label unsecured sites (websites without HTTPS or an SSL certificate) as such in the search bar (see an unsecured website example below).
-Secure sites would be labeled with a green “locked” symbol, and unsecured websites would be labeled with a red “unsecured” symbol.
-That implementation has officially begun as of October 2017, and websites are starting to see the change.
+In fact, you’re pretty late—in 2017, Google warned that they would soon label unsecured sites (websites without HTTPS or an SSL certificate) as such in the search bar (see an unsecured website example below).
+Secure sites are now labeled with a green “locked” symbol, and unsecured websites are now labeled with a red “unsecured” symbol.
+That implementation began in October 2017:

 What’s the Deal with Google and HTTPS?